-Conclusions
+4 Conclusions

-In this paper experimental study of proposed by authors FMECA-based method for importance level assessing of the CII objects in aviation was carried out.
+In this paper experimental study of proposed by authors FMECA-based method for importance level assessing of the CII objects in aviation based on criticality analysis of systems (subsystems) disaster risks was carried out.
 It was selected three CAIS from different categories (air navigation systems, aircraft on-board information systems as well as airlines and airports systems): S{SOAD} (aeronautical information processing and transmission system), S{TCAS} (onboard collision avoidance system, TCAS) and S{AMDS} (Amadeus system).

-Three-dimensional criticality matrix as well as Patero bar charts shows that S{TCAS} system is the most critical among selected CAIS (5 critical interruptions and 3 critical components).
+Three-dimensional criticality matrix as well as Pareto bar charts shows that S{TCAS} system is the most critical among selected CAIS (5 critical disasters and 3 critical components).
 Ishikawa cause and effect diagrams shows that priority areas for developing corrective measures for S{SOAD} and S{AMDS} systems are elimination of software errors causes and user errors, but for S{TCAS} system - elimination of hardware and software related causes.

-In the future research study it is planned to develop software that, based on the proposed method, will allow to conduct an experimental research and confirm the possibility of determining the importance of different categories of CAIS as well as to assess infrastructure in different industries.
+In the future research study it is planned to develop software that, based on the proposed method, will allow to conduct an experimental research and confirm the possibility of determining the importance of different categories of CAIS as well as to assess infrastructure risks in different industries (power energy, communications etc).